xinyiyu/FAsy-Video-Marketing/README.md

 3. Move the video folder (e.g `x_xideo/`) into this directory.

-## Usage
+## Facial asymmetry measurement project
 Take processing videos in `x_video/` as an example.
-All the processed images as well as scores will be saved in `results/`. `test_script.py` shows example commands.
+All the processed images as well as scores will be saved in `test/`. `test_script.py` shows example commands.

 1. Step 1: Extract frames from each video.
 Sample videos are in `./x_video`.
 Specify the extraction frequency and directory for saving frames and run `main_extraction.py`.
 For example, extract one frame per second:

     ```
     python main_extraction.py \
         --video-root x_video/ \
-        --frame-root results/freq1_frames/ \
+        --frame-root test/freq1_frames/ \
         --extract-freq 1
     ```